quangminhit94/my-profile/README.md

 Just see what I have done

 **HR please read this before send me a JD:**
-- The candidate has no BS degree, Higher Diploma instead.
 - The candidate has 3 years working with Javascript (Jquery, Polymer, React, Node)
-- The candidate has no good at algorithm because algorithm is too academic
 - The candidate is mostly good at practical skills.